 For now, I will give you the quick run through.

-I went into surgery on the 5th, came out late (16 hr surgery) and started the recovery process.
+I went into surgery at UCLH on the 5th, came out late (16 hr surgery) and started the recovery process.
 It was gruelling.
 Then on the Saturday morning, day 7, suddenly the new bit, the ‘flap’ of skin from my shoulder that was making up the roof of my mouth suddenly started failing..They hoped it wouldn’t be serious and they put me back into emergency surgery, hoping to save it in the 6 hour window they apparently had, planning on a 4-6 hour surgery.
 So before long they had me under and when I woke up I found out it had been another big 10 hour surgery in which they had taken a blood supply from my leg, to bypass a clot that had formed in my neck.

 Thanks for all your well wishes everyone, they meant so much but unfortunately the first attempt didn’t go so well.
 You never expect the ‘in small cases this might happen’ will happen to you but I guess it can.